lingqingmeng/lingqingmeng.com/src/content/featured/DerivativesExchange/index.md

 Employee Options Platform.

-We are a platform that's the number one way to hire an engineer.
-Our platform grows your startup and gives you flexibility in tracking your finances, creating incentives, managing HR and payroll, and most importantly building your company to maximize team cohesiveness.
+The platform that's the number one way to hire an engineer.

+Our platform gives you flexibility and delegation power

+Tracking your finances, collaborate on contracts.

+One button to manage HR and payroll.

+Designs your company to maximize team cohesiveness.